-- 3.26 Rates are 5.6 times as high in most deprived areas compared to least deprived.
-This has further increased over the last two years, where the age standardised rate is 45.8 in quintile 1 compared to a rate of 8.2 in quintile 5. - 3.27 In Inverclyde there were 26 people who sadly died of an alcohol specific death.
+- 3.25 Age standardised rate of mortality (deaths per 100,000) is 22.3 in 2021, increasing from a rate of 21.5 in 2020.
+Most of the increase in deaths has come from male deaths. - 3.26 Rates are 5.6 times as high in most deprived areas compared to least deprived.
+This has further increased over the last two years, where the age standardised rate is 45.8 in quintile 1 compared to a rate of 8.2 in quintile 5. - 3.27 In Inverciyed there were 26 people who sadly died of an alcohol specific death.
 This was a reduction of 6 (18.75%) from 2020.

-Inverciyde ADRS has led on the development of the NHS Greater Glasgow and Clyde Alcohol Recovery Pathway which models the MAT Standards for people who present experiencing harm from alcohol.
+Inverciyde ADRS has led on the development of the NHS Greater Glasgow and Clyde Alcohol Recovery Pathway which models the Medication Assisted Treatment Standards for people who present experiencing harm from alcohol.

-3.28 Health improvement Scotland Proposal
+3.28 Health Improvement Scotland Proposal

 - 3.29 The Mental Health and Substance Use Pathfinder Programme started in Tayside in January 2021.
-Using the Scottish Approach to Design Services, they have undertaken the "discovery "and "define" stages and are now progressing towards the "develop" and "deliver" stages. - 3.30 Scottish Government has commissioned Health Improvement Scotland to expand this programme and Inverclyde ADP welcome the opportunity of accessing support available from HIS for this purpose. - 3.31 Scottish Government published the Medication Assisted Treatment standards in 2021 and there is an urgency to ensure these are fully implemented at a local level.
-This pathfinder programme will contribute towards this and will provide strong evidence of this. - 3.32 It has been agreed at a GG&C level that HIS will employ the project staff as it was felt this would support the recruitment process.
-The project staff will be based in Glasgow City, but Inverclyde will have dedicated time. - 3.33 A Memorandum of Understanding and Project Initiation Document will be prepared and signed off at a GG&C and respective HSCP and ADP level. - 3.34 The programme may also align with other priorities including shared care and primary care, supports relating to trauma, challenging stigma as well as early intervention and recovery support.
+Using the Scottish Approach to Design Services, they have undertaken the "discovery "and "define" stages and are now progressing towards the "develop" and "deliver" stages. - 3.30 Scottish Government has commissioned Health Improvement Scotland to expand this programme and Inverclyde Alcohol and Drug Partnerships welcome the opportunity of accessing support available from Health Improvement Scotland for this purpose. - 3.31 Scottish Government published the Medication Assisted Treatment standards in 2021 and there is an urgency to ensure these are fully implemented at a local level.
+This pathfinder programme will contribute towards this and will provide strong evidence of this. - 3.32 It has been agreed at a GG&C level that Health Improvement Scotland will employ the project staff as it was felt this would support the recruitment process.
+The project staff will be based in Glasgow City, but Inverclyde will have dedicated time. - 3.33 A Memorandum of Understanding and Project Initiation Document will be prepared and signed off at a GG&C and respective HSCP and Alcohol and Drug Partnership level. - 3.34 The programme may also align with other priorities including shared care and primary care, supports relating to trauma, challenging stigma as well as early intervention and recovery support.

-3.35 ADP Funding
+3.35 Alcohol and Drug Partnership Funding

-3.36 Scottish Government notified ADP's on 23rd June 2022 of ADP funding being allocated to each area.
-The table below details the breakdown of ADP funding allocation:
+3.36 Scottish Government notified Alcohol and Drug Partnerships on 23rd June 2022 of Alcohol and Drug Partnership funding being allocated to each area.
+The table below details the breakdown of Alcohol and Drug Partnership funding allocation:

 Funding Stream Funding Allocation

-MAT Standards £212, 767
+Medication Assisted Treatment £212, 767

+Standards

 Taskforce Response Fund £78,493

 Additional Programme for Government £275,400

 Uplift

 Additional National Mission Uplift £178,200

 Residential Rehabilitation £81,000

 Whole Family Approach Framework £56,700

 Lived and living Experience £8,100

 Total £890,660

 NHS board Baseline Contribution £921,201